GolangToolKits/.github/profile/README.md

-## GolangToolKits is a collection of usful Golang tool to make building Golang projects faster. 👋
+## GolangToolKits is a collection of useful Golang tool to make building Golang projects faster. 👋

 <!--